Roko Camaj: Legacy

 Roko Camaj's name is inscribed on the South Pool of the National September 11 Memorial & Museum, on Panel S-37.
 His life and work continue to be honored by family, friends, and colleagues.
 His story is a testament to the courage and dedication of those who worked at the World Trade Center.

+Camaj's 1999 interview with RTL Nieuws resurfaced a few days after the attacks, when Max Westerman made a two and a half minute item about him after seeing Camaj's son on CNN.
+The item is still available through YouTube.

 Camaj's routine and untimely death are captured in Steven Berkoff's poem "Requiem for Ground Zero."
 The poem juxtaposes the lives of ordinary New Yorkers, including Camaj, with the actions of the 9/11 hijackers, emphasizing his role in maintaining the Twin Towers just before the attacks.
 "Requiem for Ground Zero" was performed by Berkoff, a maverick writer-director known for his acerbic and often controversial works, at the Edinburgh Fringe in 2002.

 Roko Camaj's life and work were also profiled in the book Window Washer: At Work Above the Clouds by Keith Elliot Greenberg, published in 1995.
 The book provides a detailed look at the dangerous yet essential job of window washers at the World Trade Center, highlighting Camaj's experiences and dedication.

 In a Fox News article, Camaj's son shared his reaction to visiting the National 9/11 Memorial.
 The article highlights the emotional journey of visiting the site where his father's name is inscribed, reflecting the enduring impact of Camaj's life and legacy on his family.
 This visit was a poignant reminder of the personal stories behind each name on the memorial, bringing a human element to the vast tragedy of 9/11.

 In a 2013 New Yorker article, it was mentioned that on September 11, three window washers were at work at the World Trade Center when the first plane struck.
 In the south tower, the Trade Center's veteran rig operator, Roko Camaj, and an apprentice, Fabian Soto, were cut off near the roof and killed when the building collapsed.
 Their surviving colleagues are convinced that in the last moments before the tower fell Camaj was trying to use the cleaning scaffold to reach safety.